Ahmad-Sawalqeh/data-structures-and-algorithms/code-challenges/repeatedWord/README.md

 # Challenge Summary
 <!-- Short summary or background information -->
-wirte function taks in a string and return the first repeated character within that string.
+wirte function takes in a string and return the first repeated character within that string.

 ## Challenge Description
 <!-- Description of the challenge -->